What are the Immigration Consequences of a Criminal Conviction?

 To avoid deportation for a crime of violence, your lawyer might try to work out a plea deal in which you plead guilty to a crime that does not involve actual or threatened violence.
 To avoid deportation for a CIMT, your lawyer can work for a plea bargain in which you get sentenced to less than a year in jail.

 If you’re worried about the risk of deportation after a criminal conviction, it’s important to seek out a qualified legal representative.
-If you’re an immigrant and have been charged with crimes, contact The Rodriguez Law Group for a free case evaluation.
+If you’re an immigrant and have been charged with crimes, contact The Rodriguez Law Group Los Angeles Criminal Defense Attorneys.
 We’ll help you determine your next legal steps.